-836. The Heads of State or Government took note with appreciation of the launch of NAM regional office of the NAM Institute on the Empowerment of Women in Cairo, and looks forward to the commencement of its activities, and extend our gratitude to the Government of Egypt for its efforts in this regard.
+950. The Ministers took note with appreciation of the launch of NAM regional office of the NAM Institute on the Empowerment of Women in Cairo, and looks forward to the commencement of its activities, and extend our gratitude to the Government of Egypt for its efforts in this regard.

-837. The Heads of State or Government encouraged NAM Member States to enhance their cooperation with the Institute and its regional offices, including through financial contributions, in order to strengthen their work and activities;
+951. The Ministers encouraged NAM Member States to enhance their cooperation with the Institute and its regional offices, including through financial contributions, in order to strengthen their work and activities;

-838. The Heads of State or Government took note with appreciation of the adoption of the Resolution 70/132 on improvement of the situation of women in rural areas and recognized the important role played by rural women in sustainable development.
+952. The Ministers took note with appreciation of the adoption of the Resolution 72/148 on improvement of the situation of women in rural areas and recognized the important role played by rural women in sustainable development.
 In this regard they reaffirmed the vital role of women and the need for their full and equal participation and leadership in all areas of sustainable development, as well as resolving to undertake legislative and administrative reforms to give women equal rights with men to economic resources, equal access to ownership and control over land and other forms of property, credit, inheritance, natural resources and appropriate new technology.

-839. The Heads of State or Government also recognized the importance of promoting, protecting and enjoyment of all human rights and fundamental freedoms by rural women and girls, including the right to development.
+953. The Ministers also recognized the importance of promoting, protecting and enjoyment of all human rights and fundamental freedoms by rural women and girls, including the right to development.

-840. The Heads of State or Government recalled with appreciation the adoption of Jakarta Declaration during the Fourth World Conference on the Role of Women in Development of the OIC Member States held in Jakarta from 4 to 6 December 2012 that focused on the increased roles and participations of women in economy and development, and Baku Declaration of the Fifth World Conference on the Role of Women in Development of the OIC Member States in Baku on 20 to 21 October 2014 which discussed the roles of women in sustainable development.
+954. The Ministers recalled with appreciation the adoption of Jakarta Declaration during the Fourth World Conference on the Role of Women in Development of the OIC Member States held in Jakarta from 4 to 6 December 2012 that focused on the increased roles and participations of women in economy and development, and Baku Declaration of the Fifth World Conference on the Role of Women in Development of the OIC Member States in Baku on 20 to 21 October 2014 which discussed the roles of women in sustainable development.

-841. The Heads of State or Government recalled with appreciation the adoption of the Resolution 70/130 on Violence against Women Migrant Workers to reaffirm provisions concerning women migrant workers.
-In this regard, the Heads of State or Government reiterated the shared responsibility of and need for cooperation among all stakeholders, in particular countries of origin, transit and destination, relevant regional and international organizations, the private sector and civil society, in promoting an environment that prevents and addresses violence against women migrant workers.
+955. The Ministers recalled with appreciation the adoption of the Resolution 72/149 on Violence against Women Migrant Workers to reaffirm provisions concerning women migrant workers.
+In this regard, the Ministers reiterated the shared responsibility of and need for cooperation among all stakeholders, in particular countries of origin, transit and destination, relevant regional and international organizations, the private sector and civil society, in promoting an environment that prevents and addresses violence against women migrant workers.

-842. The Heads of State or Government affirmed the importance of achieving the full realization of gender equality and empowerment of women and girls by 2030, and in this regard welcomed the inclusion of a stand-alone goal on the achievement of gender equality and the empowerment of all women and girls and the integration of a gender perspective into the 2030 Development Agenda through gender-sensitive targets and indicators, in accordance with the resolution 68/309 of the General Assembly.
+956. The Ministers affirmed the importance of achieving the full realization of gender equality and empowerment of women and girls by 2030, and in this regard welcomed the inclusion of a stand-alone goal on the achievement of gender equality and the empowerment of all women and girls and the integration of a gender perspective into the 2030 Development Agenda through gender-sensitive targets and indicators, in accordance with the resolution 68/309 of the General Assembly.